Material You

 Dark mode all the things, right?

 So if theming has become so ubiquitous in the UI landscape, we surely would implement this principle in all our products as well, right?
-Well actually, no. In the past we have only added UI customization to a handful of apps.
+Well actually, no. In the past we have only added UI customisation to a handful of apps.
 One example is HappyMetrix, where you can customize your theme by switching between light or dark and choosing your own accent color.

 When designing HappyMetrix we curated two distinct themes; a light and a dark theme.
 Both themes had their own rules on contrast and depth and were designed as siblings.
 Every UI choice was made keeping both in mind which allowed us to deliver a well rounded user experience.
 The only user defined parameter was the accent color used throughout the platform, but by smart usage of where we used this color we could still somewhat guarantee the overall experience.

-In HappyMetrix we wanted to deliver a customized experience, a dashboard that reflects the visual identity of the company using the platform.
+In HappyMetrix we wanted to deliver a customised experience, a dashboard that reflects the visual identity of the company using the platform.
 Therefore we incorporated this concept from the start.
 With this project it was justified to go the extra mile on this because of the underlying benefits it has for the platform.

 The sibling themes of HappyMetrix